• Chemotherapy and radiation clinical trial before surgery

 I go to Penn’s Abramson Cancer Center and participate in a clinical trial that combines chemotherapy and radiation.
-The chemo treatments of oxaliplatin, Avastin, and gemcitabine given over two days.
-I do this for two weeks on and off one week, for four to eight treatments.
+The chemo treatments of oxaliplatin, Avastin, and gemcitabine are given over two days.
+I do this for two weeks on and one week off, for four to eight treatments.
 Then I get radiation and around-the-clock 5-FU, for approximately eight weeks.

 The clinical trial beats me up even more but increases the chances of reaching the goal of getting me to that surgery table.
-Dr. Weijing Sun, my oncologist, and Dr. James Metz, my radiation oncologist get the alien.
+Dr. Weijing Sun, my oncologist (now at the University of Kansas Cancer Center), and Dr. James Metz, my radiation oncologist, get the alien.